nextcloud/all-in-one/readme.md

 - An example for Linux is `--env NEXTCLOUD_DATADIR="/mnt/ncdata"`. ⚠️ Please note: If you should be using an external BTRFS drive that is mounted to `/mnt/ncdata`, make sure to choose a subfolder like e.g. `/mnt/ncdata/nextcloud` as datadir, since the root folder is not suited as datadir in that case.
 See https://github.com/nextcloud/all-in-one/discussions/2696.
 - On macOS it might be `--env NEXTCLOUD_DATADIR="/var/nextcloud-data"`
 - For Synology it may be `--env NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
 - On Windows it might be `--env NEXTCLOUD_DATADIR="/run/desktop/mnt/host/c/ncdata"`.
 (This path is equivalent to `C:\ncdata` on your Windows host so you need to translate the path accordingly.
 Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
-Append to that the exact location on your windows host, e.g. `c/ncdata` which is equivalent to `C:\ncdata`.)
+Append to that the exact location on your windows host, e.g. `c/ncdata` which is equivalent to `C:\ncdata`.) ⚠️ **Please note**: This does not work with external drives like USB or network drives and only with internal drives like SATA or NVME drives.
 - Another option is to provide a specific volume name here with: `--env NEXTCLOUD_DATADIR="nextcloud_aio_nextcloud_datadir"`.
-This volume needs to be created beforehand manually by you in order to be able to use it. e.g. with:
+This volume needs to be created beforehand manually by you in order to be able to use it. e.g. on Windows with:
     ```
     docker volume create ^
     --driver local ^
     --name nextcloud_aio_nextcloud_datadir ^
-    -o device="/host_mnt/c/your/data/path" ^
+    -o device="/host_mnt/e/your/data/path" ^
     -o type="none" ^
     -o o="bind"
     ```
+    In this example, it would mount `E:\your\data\path` into the volume so for a different location you need to adjust `/host_mnt/e/your/data/path` accordingly.

 ### Can I use a CIFS/SMB share as Nextcloud's datadir?